FrancisArgnR/OpenLDAP/README.md

 _$ ldapmodify -Y EXTERNAL -H ldapi:/// -f mod_domain.ldif_

+Some error may be generated because the database installed is different from the one in the example (BDB, HDB, MDB, ...).

 The following command can be used to verify that the changes have been made correctly:

 _$ ldapsearch -Y EXTERNAL -H ldapi:/// -b cn=config olcDatabase={2}mdb -LLL_ <br>